Maulishri/Patient-Health-Montoring/README.md

 ## Idea and Prototype

 The plan is to send the data about the patient, like heart rate, and body temperature directly to the doctor using an app.
 When the conditions that we are monitoring, start getting abnormal, an alert is sent to the doctor’s phone!
-A mobile prototype of the same is as under -
+The pictures of the mobile prototype of the same are as under-

 ![Hardware Prototype](PHOTO-2019-03-20-17-36-50.jpg)